A Brief History of Time#1 NEW YORK TIMES BESTSELLER |

 Resultados 1-3 de 26

-But a body with a particular temperature must emit radiation at a certain rate .
-It is a matter of common experience that if one heats up a poker in a fire it glows red hot and emits radiation , but bodies at lower temperatures emit ...
+... radiation at a certain rate .
+It is a matter of common experience that if one heats up a poker in a fire it glows red hot and emits radiation , but bodies at lower temperatures emit radiation too ; one just BLACK HOLES AIN'T SO BLACK 107.

-Such black holes would have a much higher temperature and would be emitting radiation at a much greater rate .
-A primordial black hole with an initial mass of a thousand million tons would have a lifetime roughly equal to the age of the ...
+... radiation at a much greater rate .
+A primordial black hole with an initial mass of a thousand million tons would have a lifetime roughly equal to the age of the universe .
+Primordial black holes with initial masses less than this figure ...

 Otras ediciones - Ver todas